Deep Learning for Suicide and Depression Identification with Unsupervised Label Correction: Experimental Results

 To evaluate the performance of clustering, we inject noise into the label set at different rates.
 We corrupt 10-40\% of the dataset at both uniform and imbalanced rates, as the noise rate of labels in real-world datasets are estimated to be 8\% to 38.5\%.
 These noise levels are also standard for other noisy label papers \cite{song2020learning}.
 We then evaluated the performance of the clustering algorithms at correcting the noisy labels.

-As seen in Figure \ref{fig:imdb-correction} and \ref{fig:cssrs-correction}, our noise correction method is able to consistently remove >50\% of injected noise while remaining below a <10\% false-correction rate on both datasets, and the performance does not degrade heavily at higher noise percentages, which is challenging to achieve \cite{frenay2014survey}.
+As seen in Figure \ref{fig:correction}, our noise correction method is able to consistently remove $>$ 50\% of injected noise while remaining below a 10\% false-correction rate on both datasets, and the performance does not degrade heavily at higher noise percentages, which is challenging to achieve \cite{frenay2014survey}.
 The SDCNL label correction is successful on both the IMDB dataset, which shows the generalizability of the method, as well as the C-SSRS dataset, proving its ability in our specific domain and task.
-The best combinations of reduction and clustering algorithms are umap-kmeans and umap-gmm, so for our final label correction tests, we used those two combinations, with K-Means as the baseline and GMM as the proposed method.
+The best combinations of reduction and clustering algorithms are umap-kmeans and umap-gmm, which we use as the proposed method.
 To our best knowledge, almost all noisy label correction methods do not evaluate correction rates but rather evaluate performance on classification accuracy after correction, as it allows for comparison to other noisy label methods that do not use label correction.
 However, because most recent noisy label methods are in the image domain, drawing comparisons to related work is unfeasible.